webonnx/wonnx/README.md

 during inference.
 WONNX can replace such constant intermediate values with static values ('constant folding').
 This is supported in the following cases:

-* Output of nodes of the `Constant` op type
+* Output of nodes of the `Constant` op type (these are replaced with initializers)
+* Output of nodes of the `Shape` op type where the shape of the input is known (up front or during inference)
 * Output of nodes of which all inputs are constant (possibly after folding), *and* for which the operator is supported by WONNX.

-To perform constant folding from the CLI, pass the `--fold-constants` argument.
-To perform constant folding programmatically, use `wonnx_preprocessing::constant_folding::fold_constants`.
+Constant folding is performed as part of shape inference, unless disabled (from the CLI pass `--no-fold-constants` to disable).
+This is done in order to support models that dynamically calculate shapes using operators such as `Shape`/`Squeeze`/`Unsqueeze` depending on dynamically set dimension parameters (e.g. batch size).